 Get deep into the gorgeously green Garw forest following a historic railway path.

-Rhondda Fach - 4 miles: Porth to Pontypridd
+Rhondda Fach - 12 miles: Lluest-Wen Reservoir to Pontypridd

-Tour the old mines of Rhondda Heritage Park or relax in a gorgeously green Barry Sidings Country Park, from where steam trains once took coal to the world.
+Great views and then a tour the old mines of Rhondda Heritage Park and a stop off at Barry Sidings Country Park, from where steam trains once took coal to the world.

 Our showcase trail, linking the bustling capital city to the brilliant Brecon Beacons – taking in more parks, castles, pubs and communities than you can ring your bell at!